Thrinkler/GenoPixel/README.md

 (I'm a freaking fan of Atari covers)

-A-Ecosystem (Artificial Ecosystem) is a digital laboratory where simple bots evolve to survive.
+GenoPixel is a digital laboratory where simple bots evolve to survive.
 These 'robots' compete for limited resources and, upon gathering enough energy, pass their genetic traits to the next generation.